 Total Sale dollar volume $250

-Its pretty plain to see you boost all your key KPI indicators; Increased item volume per customer, Increased total dollar amount per customer, increased profit per custom.
-I like this as I am one of the few people who realises there is a finite number of potential buying users at anyone time for your site.
-Therefore increasing volume, profit and total dollar value is one of the best things you can do.
+It's pretty plain to see you boost all your key KPI indicators; Increased item volume per customer, Increased total dollar amount per customer, increased profit per custom.
+I like this as I am one of the few people who realise there is a finite number of potential buying users at any one time for your site.
+Therefore increasing volume, profit and total dollar value in your e-commerce store is one of the best things you can do.

 So the concept is sound in general retail terms, but how does an admin setup a bundle.